top of page

 • Reduced concentration and dexterity when hands and feet are cold

 The good news?
-Most of these risks can be reduced with a bit of planning and common sense
+Most of these risks can be reduced with a bit of planning and common sense (ah, that magical gift not all have!).

 Driving in Snow: What You Need to Know